 As far as the lasting power goes, the moisturisation lingers between applications.
 Regarding the reflective glow however, the effects don’t seem to stay as long.
 Their longevity is dependent on factors such as the amount you touch your face as well as the level of moisture or dryness in both the skin and the air.
 Furthermore, applying cream or sunscreen over the top, reduces the glow so in practice, it has to be the final layer in order to make any sort of impression.

 I really enjoyed the texture of these eye creams.
 They are silky, applying without tackiness or greasiness and absorbing quickly.
 They are both lightweight and hydrating, a combination I love in eye products.
 They’re also loaded with ingredients to prevent premature ageing.
 I believe they would be suitable for all skin types.

-The gold shimmer of the luminous version is very pretty, particularly reflected against natural light.
-However, since makeup covers the golden glow, it’s only practical and effective for those that don’t wear it.
+The gold shimmer of the luminous version is very pretty, particularly reflected against natural light, however, only noticeable on makeup free days.

 What Are the Benefits of Using Avocado Oil on My Skin?
 Healthline

 Kiwi Seed Oil facts and benefits Health Benefits Times

 Borage seed oil: why this new wonder oil could be your dry skin saviour Amber Ascroft

 Cetearyl Alcohol Truth In Aging